livechat/chat.io-docs/site/content/agent-api/api-reference/v0.4/README.md

 	"routing_status": "accepting_chats"
 }
 ```
-`routing_status` will be returned only if agent is currently logged in.
+`routing_status` will be returned only if the agent is currently logged in.

 ### My profile
 ```js